-In addition to being a founder and the Strategic Communications Director for GJEP, Orin Langelle is a photojournalist and the Director of Langelle Photography.
+In addition to being a co-founder and consultant for GJEP, Orin Langelle is a photojournalist and the Director of Langelle Photography.
 He also sits on the Steering Committee of the Campaign to Stop GE Trees, which he co-founded in 2014.

-Orin Langelle became involved in the movement for social justice in the 1960s inopposition to the Vietnam War.
-He went on to earn a B.A. in media and communications from Webster University in St. Louis, MO.
-He trained as a photojournalist at the International Center of Photography in Manhattan under Cornell Capa, brother to renowned war photographer Robert Capa (1977-1978).
+Orin Langelle became involved in the movement for social justice in the 1960s in opposition to the Vietnam War.
+He went on to earn a B.A. in media and communications from Webster University in St. Louis, MO, and trained as a photojournalist at the International Center of Photography in Manhattan under Cornell Capa, brother to renowned war photographer Robert Capa (1977-1978).

 In the late 1980s, Langelle helped lead campaigns that stopped logging in the Shawnee National Forest of Southern Illinois, Illinois’ Trail of Tears State Forest, and Saint Louis’ Forest 44.

 In 1991 he relocated to Vermont and in 1992 co-founded the international Native Forest Network at their convening conference in Tasmania, Australia.
-He subsequently co-founded the NFN’s Eastern North American Resource Center in Burlington, VT in June 1993.
+He subsequently co-founded the NFN’s Eastern North American Resource Center in Burlington, VT in June 1993 and organized the group’s First North American Temperate Forest Conference in November of that year.
 He worked as the Eastern North American NFN Campaign Coordinator from 1993 until 2001.

 In the early 90s he actively supported the Abenaki struggle for state recognition in Ndakinna, the Abenaki name for the region known as Vermont.
 He was adopted as an honorary member of the Saint Francis-Sokoki band of the Abenaki in 1992.